ome/omero-documentation/omero/developers/Python.rst

 connection handling, object graph traversal and lazy loading.

 This page gives you a large number of code samples to get you started.
-Then we describe a bit more about :doc:`PythonBlitzGateway`.
+These are followed by some `longer examples  <#example-workflow-scripts>`_ that show more complete workflows.

+To find more details about the BlitzGateway, see the :doc:`PythonBlitzGateway` page.

 The Python libraries are part of the server build and can be found under OMERO\_HOME/lib/python.
 These include the core omero.model objects and